suetarazi/final/README.md

       1. Render the html for a character using the Handlebars template
       1. Append the character's HTML to the DOM, after the others.

-1. Rewire the buttons to save the upvote clicks permanently in the database:

-   1. When the user clicks a button, send a PUT request to the server, at an endpoint of `/characters/<name of character>`
-   1. Create a `put` route on the server to handle this, called `/characters/:name`
-   1. When this server-side route is invoked, add one to the click count for the named character in the database
-   1. Respond back to the client with a redirect to the index page
-   1. Find a way to automatically load enough data to ensure the most recently changed charcter is showing on the screen

 ## Code Submission

 When you are done, DO NOT post your code on GitHub.
 Instead, zip all files in the project directory, and upload this to your instructor.